The human immune system ...

 - International scientific institutions in Ann Arbor, Stanford, Harvard, Wien, London, Oxford, Newcastle, Nantes, Mailand and Lund

-- The RCI cooperates with multiple companis in the field of biotechnology and pharmaceuticals.
+- The RCI cooperates with multiple companies in the field of biotechnology and pharmaceuticals.

 The Free State of Bavaria